xiazilla/LoLDB/PITCHME.md

 +++

 # What did we do well?
-* Real- time filtering by name while searching individual page
+* We implemented all of the requirements needed
-* Search functionality
+* We collaborated effectively
 * Organization and aesthetic of model pages

 +++